MisterMjir/jEL/README.md

 Super cool ECS library in C!

-Made for jirEngine, a 2D game engine
+Made for jIN, a game engine

 There are probably other better ECS, like flecs, but I wanted to make my own